MicrosoftDocs/azure-dev-docs/python/tutorial-deploy-app-service-on-linux-04.md

 ---
-title: "Tutorial: Configure a customs startup file for Python apps on Azure App Service on Linux"
+title: "Tutorial: Configure a custom startup file for Python apps on Azure App Service on Linux"
 description: Tutorial step 4, instructing App Service how to start the web app.
 services: app-service
 author: kraigb